 Sacred Heart is a dynamic school that is proud of its history and tradition of providing a quality, contemporary Catholic education to generations of families.
-We are a wonderful school that welcomes children from Cootamundra and surrounding areas, from Kindergarten to Year 10, tailoring learning to meet the needs of individual students.
+We are a great little school that welcomes children from Cootamundra and surrounding areas, from Kindergarten to Year 10, tailoring learning to meet the needs of individual students.

 At Sacred Heart we recognise that each child is unique and understand the importance of every child and family feeling welcome in our learning community.
 Our inclusive community is an important part of how we provide for our students.
-At Sacred Heart children are welcomed, valued and challenged to achieve their personal best.
-We have high expectations of the students that parents and caregivers entrust into our care.
+Our children are welcomed, valued and challenged to achieve their personal best.
+We have high expectations of the students parents and caregivers entrust into our care.

 We are committed to inspiring and challenging our students, not only to outstanding academic success, but in all areas.
-Sacred Heart takes very seriously the responsibility to support our students to become active contributors to our community and beyond.